Barry Railway Company: Cadoxton improvements

-R.A.Cooke's GWR track layout diagrams show the new docks access lines as "READY BY 1898".
-The facility comprised two pairs of tracks descending at 1 in 121 from Cadoxton Low Level Junction to Graving dock Junction, one pair feeding No.2 dock and the other No.1 dock and goods yard, all at quay level, although there was a double-line junction to access No.1 dock from the No.2 dock lines near Graving Dock Junction.
-The section between the two block posts (Cadoxton Low level Jct and Graving Dock Jct) had always been controlled permissively (i.e. more than one train could be permitted to enter the section at a time).
+R. A. Cooke's GWR track layout diagrams show the new docks access lines as "ready by 1898".
+The facility comprised two pairs of tracks descending at 1 in 121 from Cadoxton Low Level Junction to Graving dock Junction, one pair feeding No. 2 dock and the other No. 1 dock and goods yard, all at quay level, although there was a double-line junction to access No. 1 dock from the No. 2 dock lines near Graving Dock Junction.
+The section between the two block posts (Cadoxton Low level Junction and Graving Dock Junction) had always been controlled permissively (i.e. more than one train could be permitted to enter the section at a time).

 The 'burrowing' was provided by two reverse curve alignments with the 'bores' separated by a dividing wall with refuge manways, besides those provided in the main support walls.
 Although generally referred to as the "Graving Dock Tunnels", technically the facility was in fact a long skew rail underbridge over which some 14 sidings passed between Cadoxton Low Level Junction and Barry Docks signal box.
-The structure was radically altered to provide the new Barry docks area southerly town bypass road and now named Ffordd-y-Mileniwm, one half of the 'bore' being backfilled and the other, capped by a skew road overbridge which now provides a direct road link from Cadoxton to Barry Island.
-Just one freight railtrack survives here and links the Barry-Cardiff main line with No.2 dock.
+The structure was radically altered to provide the new Barry docks area southerly town bypass road and now named Ffordd y Mileniwm, one half of the 'bore' being backfilled and the other, capped by a skew road overbridge which now provides a direct road link from Cadoxton to Barry Island.
+Just one freight railtrack survives here and links the Barry-Cardiff main line with No. 2 dock.